MrBounty/ZipponDB/Technical docs.md

 The `FileEngine` is that is managing files, everything that need to read or write into files is here.

-I am not goind into too much detail here as I think this will change in the futur.
+I am not goind into too much detail here as I think this will change in the future.

+# Multi-threading

+How do I do multi-threading ?
+Basically all struct are saved in multiples `.zid` files.
+Each files have a size limit defined in the config and a new one is created when no previous one is found with space left.

+When I run a GRAB query and parse all files and evaluate each struct, I use a thread pool and give a file to each thread.
+Each thread have it's own buffered writer and once all finished, I concatenate all writer and send it.

+The only atomic value share by all threads are the number of founded struct (to stop thread if enough are found when [10] is use).
+And the number of finished thread, so I know when I can concatenate and send stuffs.

+Like that this keep things simple and easy to implement.
+I dont have parallel thread that run different that need to access the same file.